Return-To-The-Roots/s25client/data/RTTR/texte/readme.txt

   version.

   If there is an async-bug you will find additional logs in the folder "Logs" in the settings folder.
-Please send us the logs of EVERY player and for sure every replay too.
+Please send us the logs of EVERY player and all of the replays accordingly.
   It is important that you tell us which version of RTTR you used.
   For example: "20170630-49c9bb8(nightly) or 0.8.2"

   Also make sure you did not make the async on purpose by cheating or using different versions.